Thursday October 12, 2017

 We repositioned to Las Animas, where we did 2 dives.
 The first dive site resembled a miniature Roca Partida.
 By drone between the dives, Steve found a raft of sea lions near the bigger rock, so that was where we headed the second time in.
 Surgeonfish were energetically feeding, while wrasses were actively spawning, sending clouds of gametes into the water column.

-Having located sea lions, we entered the water on our second time in with the intent of sidling up and seeing if they were game for interacting.
+Having located sea lions, we entered the water with the intent of sidling up and seeing if they were game for interacting.
 At first, they were quite elusive, edging away on any attempt to approach them.
 That is, until Greg doffed his gear and began free-diving, which seemed to attract their interest favorably.
 This dive terminated strangely, near the end of the islet, in a swirling vortex of bubbles amid a mild downdraft.

 When the day’s diving was done, I finished A Gentleman in Moscow by Amor Towles.
 My sister had recommended this fictional account of a Russian count turned head waiter, set in Moscow’s esteemed Metropole Hotel, to which the count is sentenced to house arrest for decades, as the social order of Russia is turned upside down by the Revolution.
 The timing was peculiarly appropriate, as this month is the 100th anniversary of the Russia Revolution.
 We had a drink at this hotel, conveniently near the Bolshoi Theater complex, when we were in Moscow this past summer.
 This was a very fun read, a charming lens through which to view the sweeping changes which transformed Russia.
 Just as the count must re-engineer himself to changing times and mores, the author is enjoying success in a second career as a novelist, his first as an investment professional.